johngreenfield/catalyst/README.md

-# Catalyst
-## Your Executive Function Assistant Powered by Gemini
+# Catalyst: Your Executive Function Assistant Powered by Gemini
 Catalyst is a robust executive function assistant designed to help you effortlessly kickstart tasks, break through mental blocks, and boost your efficiency.
 Leveraging the cutting-edge capabilities of Google's Gemini API, Catalyst provides intuitive, AI-powered functionalities that support neurodivergent individuals in navigating their daily responsibilities and organizing their thoughts.

 ## Project Overview & Core Functionalities